"Your horse doesn't care how much you know, until he knows how much you care.

 • rehabilitation after injury

-• release of knots, stress points and tension from muscles, tissue and fascia allowing the skeletal frame to settle into it’s natural state
+• release of knots, stress points and tension from muscles, tissue and fascia allowing the skeletal frame to settle into its natural state

 • support for the immune system